SC DEW: Decrease in initial unemployment insurance claims last week

 - Extended Benefits (Additional 16 weeks of benefits after PEUC)

-The U.S. Department of Labor reported today that 840,000 Americans sought unemployment insurance last week.

-The department says this doesn’t include the most up-to-date data from California, which has temporarily stopped accepting new jobless claims in order to work through a backlog and implement fraud prevention technology.

-They also said the total number of people claiming unemployment benefits through all programs was 25.5 million as of the week ending Sept.
-19.
+The department says the total number of people claiming state and federal unemployment benefits topped 25.2 million for the week ending Sept.
+26.